learnbyexample/learn_gnused/gnu_sed.md

 foo:123:"bar":baz
 ```

-Greedy quantifiers can be used to replace *N*th match from the end of line.
+Quantifiers can be used to replace *N*th match from the end of line.

 ```bash
 $ # replacing last occurrence